squinkylabs/SquinkyVCV/docs/filter.md

 ## Controls

-**Fc** - filter cutoff.
+**Fc** - Filter cutoff.

-**Q** - filter resonance, or Q. At the moment it won't usually go into self oscillation.
+**Q** - Filter resonance, or Q. At the moment it won't usually go into self oscillation.
 I should fix that.

-**Drive** - controls the signal level going into the filter.
+**Drive** - Controls the signal level going into the filter.
 More drive gives more distortion.
 Too much and the filter stops working right and gets all flabby.

 **Edge** - Redistributes the distortion in different ways between the four filter elements.
 In the middle all stages have the same gain, like most ladders.
 To the left, the first stages get more distortion than the later one.
 And to the right the later stages get more.

-**Type** - filter response type.
+**Type** - Filter response type.
 Choices are four pole lowpass, three pole lowpass, two pole lowpass, one pole lowpass, two pole bandpass, two pole highpass with one pole lowpass, three pole highpass with one pole lowpass, four pole bandpass, one pole lowpass with notch, three pole allpass with one pole lowpass, three pole highpass two pole highpass, one pole highpass, notch, and phaser.

 Note that many of these filter type are not what you would normally expect from, say a highpass filter.
 But they are all useful sounds.
 Also note that technically when the resonance it turned up, they are all going to have four poles - of course it is impossible to truly make a one-pole resonant filter.

-**Voicing** selects different types of distortion.
+**Voicing** - Selects different types of distortion.
 The first selection is the standard one that is pretty close to a Moog.
 The "Asym" ones have a lot of even harmonics, the others are all odd harmonics.
 Some of them, like "Fold", will radically affect the sound.

-**Caps** - simulates using inaccurate capacitor values.
+**Caps** - Simulates using inaccurate capacitor values.
 At the minimum setting, the are all perfectly matched.
 As the value is increased, they go to typical values that would be found in a Moog, up to very imprecise values.
 That said, the effect is pretty subtle, and heard mostly as a reduction in resonance.
 It is more noticable, however, with the "alternate" filter responses.

 **Bass** - Reduces the infamous "bass suck" of the moog filter.
 When it's all the way donw it's like a regular moog, and the bass will decrease as the resonance increases.
 When Bass is all the way it then there is no bass suck.